Gerry-Aballa/py-shapes/README.md

-# Draw a heart in terminal using python
+# Draw different shapes in terminal using python